iotaledger/bee-rfcs/text/0030-protocol-messages.md

 # Detailed design

+This section details:
+- The `Message` trait that provides serialization and deserialization of messages to and from byte buffers;
+- A type-length-value protocol - on top of the trait - that adds metadata in order to send and receive the messages over a transport layer;
+- The current `Message` implementations representing handshake, requests, responses, events, ...;

 ## `Message` trait

 The `Message` trait is protocol agnostic and only provides serialization and deserialization to and from byte buffers.